pkgcraft/pkgcraft.github.io/content/posts/evolving-qa-tooling.md

 pkgcruft could enable even more CI functionality that has never been seriously considered such as rejecting git pushes server-side due to invalid commits.

+Whether this makes the reimplementation effort worthwhile is still debatable, but it's hard to argue against a design that achieves similar results using an order of magnitude less time and space with little work done towards performance thus far.
+If nothing else, it exhibits a glimpse of potential gains if Gentoo can ever break free of its pythonic shackles.

 # Future work

 As with all potential replacement projects, there are many features pkgcruft lacks when